tdeckers/docker-openhab/README.md

   ```

 * The openHAB process is managed using supervisord.
 You can manage the process (and view logs) by exposing port 9001.
 From there it is possible to switch between NORMAL and DEBUG versions of OpenHAB runtime.
-* The container supports starting without network (--net="none"), and adding network interfaces using pipework.
+* The container supports starting without network (`--net="none"`), and adding network interfaces using pipework.
-* You can add a timezone file in the configurations directory, which will be placed in /etc/timezone.
-Default: UTC
+* You can add a timezone file in the configurations directory, which will be placed in `/etc/timezone`.
+Default: UTC.

   Example content for timezone:
   ```